pulumi/docs/content/blog/deploying-a-pern-stack-application-to-aws/index.md

 This tutorial was written for the [aws-pern-voting-app example](https://github.com/pulumi/examples/tree/vova/aws-pern-voting-app/aws-pern-voting-app) but will work with any other PERN stack application.
 The example uses two folders to hold the client and server tiers and a Dockerfile that builds images that run as containers in AWS.

 To deploy our PERN stack, the project requires several configuration variables, which we set using `pulumi config set`.
-The variables are used to configure the PostgreSQL admin account, a user account for initializing the schema and table, and the region of our database.
+The variables are used to configure the PostgreSQL admin account, a user account for initializing the schema and table, and the database's region.

 ```bash
 $ pulumi config set sql-admin-name <NAME>